 Public Policy Minor

-Public policy as defined by Kraft and Furlong (2007) is “what public officials within government, and by extension the citizens they represent, choose to do or not to do about public problems.
-Public problems refer to conditions the public widely perceives to be unacceptable and therefore requiring intervention.”
+Public policy can be defined as a set of actions, agreements, laws, regulations implemented at all levels of government, often in consultation with civil society, to address socioeconomic issues and to deal with the provision of public goods with the objective of improving social welfare.
 The minor in public policy is designed to give Bucknell students from a variety of academic majors the additional analytical and theoretical skills to supplement their academic majors and to participate knowledgeably and effectively in the public arena after they leave Bucknell, whether as policymakers or as engaged citizens.

-The gateway course UNIV 225 Introduction to Public Policy is an introductory course that incorporates public policy theories and topics from two or more social sciences.
-The methods requirement ensures that students have exposure to at least one social science research discipline.
+The gateway course UNIV 225 Introduction to Public Policy is an introductory course that incorporates public policy theories and topics in an interdisciplinary fashion.
+The methods requirement ensures that students have exposure to more than one social science research discipline.
 Elective courses offered in various disciplines give students the opportunity to apply the basic theoretical and analytical tools to specific areas of public policy.
-These courses will prepare students completing the minor for graduate programs in public policy and other social science disciplines, as well as for fruitful careers in government and industry.
+These courses prepare students completing the minor for graduate programs in public policy and other social science disciplines, as well as for fruitful careers in government and industry.

 The minor consists of an introductory course, a social science research methods course, and three electives from the list below.
 If the student has fulfilled the methods requirement in their major, the minor consists of the introductory course and four of the elective courses.
 Sociology majors wishing to fulfill the public policy minor may count SOCI 208 Methods of Social Research or SOCI 209 Analyzing the Social World as their methods requirement, but these courses are not open to non-majors.
 Students must distribute their electives in the following way: